Dual-ported video RAM: History

 Early computers used dynamic RAM (Note: And in some early systems, static RAM or shift registers.) to store video data to be output to a conventional television or a simple conversion of a television that accepted composite video input.
-To work with such a display it is extremely important that the video hardware output a very accurately timed signal.
+To work with such a display, it is extremely important that the video hardware output a very accurately timed signal.
 At the speeds that contemporary memory worked at, reading data to feed to the video hardware used up much of the possible performance of the memory devices.
 This conflicted with the need for the central processing unit (CPU) to write data to memory for the video system to read, as both could not use the same memory at the same time.

 Two general solutions were used to avoid timing issues.
 For higher-priced systems, the video systems had their own dedicated memory and used a separate system for the CPU to store data into it.
 This eliminated any possibility of contention for memory, but at the cost of requiring separate memory in an era when memory was very expensive.
-It also almost always communicated over a slow system bus that limited the speed that changes to the screen could be made, making interactive graphics difficult.
+It also almost always communicated over a slow system bus that limited the speed at which changes to the screen could be made, making interactive graphics difficult.
 The other solution, used by most home computers, was to use a single shared bank of memory and allow the video hardware to control access to memory, pausing the CPU when needed.
-This may lead to slower computing performance as the CPU is repeatedly put into these "wait states", but it had the advantage of being less expensive and allowing the CPU to more rapidly update the display and thus provide more interactivity.
+This may lead to slower computing performance as the CPU is repeatedly put into these wait states, but it has the advantage of being less expensive and allowing the CPU to more rapidly update the display and thus provide more interactivity.

-By the early 1980s, the introduction of much higher-resolution monitors that demanded larger framebuffers, and the newly introduced graphical user interfaces (GUI's) that required high resolution and high overall performance, made the performance of the video system an increasingly difficult problem.
-Complex systems like the Amiga emerged to carefully control access to memory and reduce contention, but while these reduced the problem they did not eliminate it.
+By the early 1980s, the introduction of much higher-resolution monitors that demanded larger framebuffers, and the newly introduced graphical user interfaces (GUIs) that required high resolution and high overall performance, made the performance of the video system an increasingly difficult problem.
+Complex systems like the Amiga emerged to carefully control access to memory and reduce contention, but while these reduced the problem, they did not eliminate it.

 The solution was to use memory that could be accessed by the CPU and video hardware at the same time.
 It was invented by F. Dill, D. Ling and R. Matick at IBM Research in 1980, with a patent issued in 1985 (US Patent 4,541,075).
 The first commercial use of VRAM was in a high-resolution graphics adapter introduced in 1986 by IBM for its IBM RT PC system, which set a new standard for graphics displays.
-Prior to the development of VRAM, dual-ported memory was quite expensive, limiting higher resolution bitmapped graphics to high-end workstations.
-VRAM improved the overall framebuffer throughput, allowing low cost, high-resolution, high-speed, color graphics.
-Modern GUI-based operating systems benefitted from this and thus it provided a key ingredient for proliferation of graphical user interfaces (GUI's) throughout the world at that time.
+Prior to the development of VRAM, dual-ported memory was quite expensive, limiting higher-resolution bitmapped graphics to high-end workstations.
+VRAM improved the overall framebuffer throughput, allowing low-cost, high-resolution, high-speed, color graphics.
+Modern GUI-based operating systems benefited from this, and thus, they provided a key ingredient for the proliferation of GUIs throughout the world at that time.